redhat-developer/vscode-java/README.md

 * `java.edit.smartSemicolonDetection.enabled`: Defines the `smart semicolon` detection.
 Defaults to `false`.
 * `java.configuration.detectJdksAtStart`: Automatically detect JDKs installed on local machine at startup.
 If you have specified the same JDK version in `java.configuration.runtimes`, the extension will use that version first.
 Defaults to `true`.

+New in 1.26.0
+* `java.compile.nullAnalysis.nonnullbydefault`: Specify the NonNullByDefault annotation types to be used for null analysis.
+If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
+This setting will be ignored if `java.compile.nullAnalysis.mode` is set to `disabled`.

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).